Sprinting is the baddest conditioning exercise in the land but without a proper warm-up it could end badly for you.

 When it comes to conditioning, the best exercise that you can do is sprinting.

-The standard dance that happens in every commercial gym is the treadmill/ellipitcal/stair master warm up.
+The standard dance that happens in every commercial gym is the treadmill/elliptical/stair master warm-up.

-If you are doing the typical, fake hustle workout that garners no results then you should hop right on the treadmill with the rest of the Walking Dead.
+If you are doing the typical, fake hustle workout that garners no true results you should hop right on the treadmill with the rest of the herd.

-But in order to have a great, progressive workout you need to do warm-up that is exactly for what you are about to do.
+But if you are doing a progressive, results-driven workout you need to do a warm-up that prepares you for what you are about to do.

-Are you about to bench?
-Then it’s time to get the bench warmed up with movements specific to the bench.
+Are you about to push weight on the bench press?
+Then it’s time to get the bench press warmed up with movements specific to the bench press.

-Are you about to squat?
+Are you about to move iron in the squat rack?
 Then it’s time to get your squat warmed up with movements specific to the squat.

 • A marches and skips